Larry and Phyllis were married in 1968, graduated from Indiana University in 1969,

 Larry and Phyllis are traveling and workamping across the United States with their two little dogs and trying to get acquainted with their wonderful country.

 While Larry's health improved, Phyllis began to have trouble with her back and heart.
 Travel became painful for Phyllis and in late 2015 it was time to stop traveling.
-Larry and Phyllis still live in their travel trailer in the Texas Hill Country, where Phyllis is getting medical care for her heart and will be exploring what more can be done for her back.
+We stayed in the Texas Hill Country.

 Phyllis and Larry are glad they followed their dream while it was possible, and would encourage everyone to follow their dream.
 Tomorrow may be too late.
 Father time is undefeated.